TwP/elasticon-2015/bio.md

-For the past several years Tim has been exposing private keys and passwords stored in public repositories via the GitHub code search project.
-When not causing headaches for security response teams, Tim enjoys riding bicycles around his hometown of Boulder, Colorado.
+For the past several years Tim has been working at GitHub to make all things searchable.
+He has overseen GitHub's transition from a single Solr instance to running one of the larger Elasticsearch installations in production.
+When not indexing data, Tim enjoys cycling around his hometown of Boulder, Colorado.